 An important note:

-When close friends or loved ones are involved in emotionally difficult situations, it often hard to separate one’s self from those situations.
+When close friends or loved ones are involved in emotionally difficult situations, it is often hard to separate one’s self from those situations.
 Talking to someone about your experiences may help you to deal with this particular situation.
-If you are in need of counseling, the Counseling Center is available to you free of charge at (269) 387-1850
+If you are in need of counseling, Counseling Services is available to students free of charge at Sindecuse Health Center (269) 387-1850.

-Information on How to Help My Friend adapted from the College of William & Mary Sexual Assault Resources and Education Web site, 2007.
+College of William & Mary Sexual Assault Resources and Education, 2007.